Updated with New Information On

 Elektra SXC Features

-- Cool vintage design in chrome (SXC) or copper and brass (SX)
+- Cool vintage design in chrome (SXC), stainless steel boilers, or copper boiler and brass (SX)

 - Eagle on the dome and a potential conversation starter (great for building relationships with customers)